Sergio Aragonés: Comic books

-On December 2, 1982, Marty Feldman died from a heart attack in a hotel room in Mexico City.
+On 2 December 1982, Marty Feldman died from a heart attack in a hotel room in Mexico City.
 This occurred during the making of the film Yellowbeard.
 Aragonés, who was filming nearby and was dressed for his role as an armed policeman, had introduced himself to Feldman that night.
 He encountered Feldman abruptly, startling and frightening him, which may have induced Feldman's heart attack.
 Aragonés has recounted the story with the punchline "I killed Marty Feldman".
-The story was converted into a strip in Aragonés' issue of DC Comics' Solo.
+The story was converted into a strip in Aragonés's issue of DC Comics' Solo.

 In the early 1980s, Aragonés collaborated with the Belgian cartoonist François Walthéry on Natacha, l'hotesse de l'air, a well known series from the magazine Spirou.
 This story was titled "Instantané pour Caltech".
 Aragonés appears in the strip as a police officer character (ISBN 2-8001-0856-8 / DUPUIS Editor – Belgium).

 In April 2022, Aragonés was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing Special Projects Editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.

-Aragonés' work can be found in other compilations, including The Big Book of the Weird, Wild West, in which he illustrates a retelling of the Donner Party incident.
+Aragonés's work can be found in other compilations, including The Big Book of the Weird, Wild West, in which he illustrates a retelling of the Donner Party incident.
 His cartoons have appeared in a series of paperback editions for Mad.

 Film and television

-In 1976, he had a rare acting role in the film Norman...
+In 1976, he had an acting role in the film Norman...
 Is That You? where he played one of the desk clerks at the Buenos Noches Hotel.